-As a small business owner, content creation is likely not at the top of your to-do list.
+As a small business owner, content creation, especially with so many different types of content, is likely not at the top of your to-do list.

 After all, you have finances to manage, products to develop, partnerships to create; it seems like there’s never enough time in the day to knock out the basics, let alone sit down with your laptop and come up with article pitches, right?

 However, to say content is irrelevant to growing your business would be a straight up lie—and I’m a firm believer in telling the truth.